Dreams of Death

 "We've barely started."
 He protested shaking his hands out.

-"I don't give a fuck.
+"I don't care.
 I said enough!"
-Jem stood, the stool toppling over with the force.
+Jem stood and the stool toppled over.
 Daniel's brow rose then he shook his head at him.

 "Oh don't be a pussy James.
 If you can't handle it go upstairs."

-Jem's fists clenched and unclenched restlessly, "That's not my problem asshole.
+Jem's fists clenched and unclenched restlessly, "That's not my problem.
 If you keep this up she'll die, then what are we going to do?"